maxlapides/dovetailer/README.md

 - Resolve adding/renaming templates issues
 - For `<img>` tags, if width/height not specified in CSS, find actual image size
-- tables:

-  - cellpadding, cellspacing, border = 0
-  - attributes ordered: width, height, cellpadding, cellspacing, border
+- table attributes ordered: width, height, cellpadding, cellspacing, border

-- For all images, add `border="0"`

 - For all `<a>` anchor tags, add `target="_blank"`
 - Automatically convert responsive styles to use the `[class="..."]` syntax